the-belal/UVa/README.md

 # Programming-Codes
-Here goes all the codes of problems that I solved during my B.Sc
+Here goes some of the codes of UVa problems that I solved during my B.Sc